ignaciohrdz/FLAT-O/README.md

 - Simple OpenCV GUI for **68-keypoint** facial landmark annotation.
 - Annotate **more than one face per image**.
+- Annotation modes:
+  - **Freehand**: Draw the curve for the face part and the landmarks will be interpolated.
+  - **Polyline**: Mark as many points as you like for a face part and the final landmarks will be interpolated.
+  - **Point**: If you don't want any fitting or interpolation at all, you cant just use the points you selected as the final annotations for the face part.
+- Export the annotations in a single XML file, following the [dlib's example XML file](https://github.com/davisking/dlib/blob/master/examples/faces/training_with_face_landmarks.xml).

-- For each feature (nose, eyes, eyebrows...) mark as many points as you like and the final **keypoints will be calculated automatically so that they are distributed evenly**.
+The goal behind freehand and polyline modes is to make your life easier.
+For each feature (nose, eyes, eyebrows...) mark as many points as you like and the final **keypoints will be calculated automatically so that they are distributed evenly**.
 This means that you are not limited to a certain number of points per feature.
 You use as many as you need and the program will extract the correct number of keypoints for that feature.

-    - I have implemented two methods:
+I have implemented two interpolation methods:

+1. **Pick _N_ equidistant points** along the path defined by the points you selected.
-        1. **Fit a curve to your selected points** and then pick _N_ points from that curve (according to the number of points of the current face part).
-The goal of this was to make softer curves.
+2. **Fit a curve to your selected points** and then pick _N_ equidistant points along that curve (according to the number of points of the current face part).
+The goal of this second method is to provide softer curves, but it may not work sometimes.
-        2. **Pick _N_ equidistant points** along the path defined by the points you selected.
-- Export the annotations in a single XML file, following the [dlib's example XML file](https://github.com/davisking/dlib/blob/master/examples/faces/training_with_face_landmarks.xml).

 ### ✏ 68 facial landmark annotation